 Roughly, project scope under red team is the entire organisation.
 Supply chain scope could even stretch this further where subsidiaries are also included.
 Let us provide you this diagram that illustrates the differences in an easy to understand manner (adapted from @coffeetocode).

-A quick search shall show you what certifications, companies you need to select for the right vendor for pen testing and/or red teaming.
+A quick search shall show you what certifications, companies you need to select for the right vendor for the right type of assessment.
 We understand it’s important to equip readers with key mistakes about this process.
 Budgets as well as outcomes are important factors from such exercises.
-You should keep in mind the following pointers that often stump businesses looking to perform pen testing and red teaming campaigns.
+You should keep in mind the following pointers that often stump businesses looking to perform security control validations.

 - SMB businesses often end up relying on IT service providers.
 This is either due to lack of awareness or to avoid one more vendor onboard.
 However, there is more downside to upside in this issue as IT service providers often lack the depth that cyber security specialists have, and lack the clarity on where they stand in comparison to peers in their industry.